-- If baking the egg rolls, preheat your oven to 425 degrees.
-If frying your egg rolls skip to step 2.
+- If baking the egg rolls, preheat your oven to 425°F (or 400° for convection bake).
+If frying your egg rolls, skip to step 2.

 - Mix all the chopped and shredded vegetables together in a bowl.

 - Heat a large skillet with 1 TBSP oil.
-Sauté garlic briefly and add vegetables before it begins to burn.
+Sauté garlic and ginger briefly.
+Add vegetables before it begins to burn.
 (If you’re petrified of burning you garlic, just add it with the vegetables and everything will still taste delicious.)
-Add ginger and salt and continue sautéing until the carrots are just starting to become tender.
+Season with salt and continue sautéing until the carrots are just starting to become tender.